US Market Snapshot

 Stock Pricing

-Stock pricing eased slightly to 97.96 from a new high of 97.98 percent last week, and a low of 95.04 percent in April.
+Stock pricing increased to a new high of 98.59 percent, compared to an April low of 95.04 percent.
 The extreme reading warns that stocks are at long-term risk of a significant drawdown.

 Stock Market Value Indicator